igormichalak/usb-flash-loader/README.md

 The first core receives a stream of commands and data via USB and fills the unlocked buffers with them, then locking them.

 The second cores takes the locked buffers and executes the commands it finds inside, including erase and flash commands.
 It does this by sending flash-specific commands over the SPI protocol in a continous mode (Auto Address Increment Programming, AAI for short).
+And unlocks them afterwards.

 ## The CLI flashtool